 - The Australian newspaper

 Intending applicants will need to firstly register as an Applicant on the College website in order to submit an application.
-Applications into the 2020 Training Program have now closed.
+Applications for the 2021 Training Program will open on 17 February 2020.

 It is strongly recommended that applicants read through all the instructions before commencing their application.

 Applications can only be made online via the College website.
 An application fee of $1,600 (GST free) is payable.

 The ACD uses a standardised process to ensure that trainee selection is transparent and equitable.
 The National Trainee Selection Procedure is based on the principles arising from the Medical Training Review Panel document on Trainee Selection in Australian Medical Colleges (The Brennan Report, January 1998) and is regularly reviewed to ensure it remains relevant and consistent.